 As a small-business owner in the Bay State, we know you’re eager to stay on top of current Massachusetts minimum wage increases.
-So we’ve put together this quick guide with all the info you need to know about the Massachusetts minimum wage program.
+So we’ve put together this quick guide with all the info you need to know about the Massachusetts minimum wage program and changes affecting the state in 2023 and beyond.

 What is the minimum wage in Massachusetts?

-The Massachusetts minimum wage is $12.75 per hour for non-tipped employees, which is much higher than the federal minimum wage of $7.25.
+The Massachusetts minimum wage will increase from $14.25 per hour to $15 per hour on January 1, 2023 for non-tipped employees, which is higher than the federal minimum wage of $7.25.

 The Massachusetts tipped employee minimum wage is a little different.
-If you run a business with tipped employees (defined as employees who receive more than $20 a month in tips), you may pay them a minimum wage of $4.95 per hour.
+If you run a business with tipped employees (defined as employees who receive more than $20 a month in tips), you may pay them a minimum wage of $6.15 per hour in 2022, with that rate rising to $6.75 in 2023.
 However, employees must be informed of this hourly rate and must receive at least the minimum wage when actual tips and wages are combined.

 Keep in mind that counties, cities, and towns may have their own minimum wage laws.
 Be sure to check which local wage laws, such as the minimum wage in Boston, Massachusetts, may apply to you.